 It is important to consider your physical and mental health before travelling overseas.
 We encourage you to consider having vaccinations before you travel.
 At least eight weeks before you depart, make an appointment with your doctor or travel clinic for a basic health check-up, and to discuss your travel plans and any implications for your health, particularly if you have an existing medical condition.
 The World Health Organization (WHO) provides information for travellers and our health page also provides useful information for travellers on staying healthy.

 Medical facilities are limited in Nigeria.
 The standard of heath care can vary in major centres, but is very basic in rural areas.
-Pharmaceuticals are often in short supply and poor quality substitutes are often used.
-Up-front payment for services is usually required and the inability to pay will often delay treatment.
-In the event of a serious illness or accident, medical evacuation (usually to London, Paris or Johannesburg) would be necessary, with costs ranging from $A13,000 to $A200,000 depending on circumstances.
+Pharmaceuticals are often in short supply and poor quality substitutes or counterfeit drugs are often used.
+Upfront payment for services is usually required and the inability to pay will often delay treatment.
+In the event of a serious illness or accident, medical evacuation may be necessary, and costs would be considerable.

-The rate of HIV/AIDS infection in Nigeria is very high.
+The rate of HIV/AIDS infection in Nigeria is relatively high.
 You should exercise appropriate precautions if engaging in activities that expose you to risk of infection.

 Nigeria is listed by the World Health Organization (WHO) as endemic for yellow fever.
 Yellow fever is a potentially fatal viral disease transmitted by mosquitoes, which is preventable by vaccination.
 We strongly recommend that you are vaccinated against yellow fever before travelling to Nigeria.
 See the Entry and Exit section for important information about vaccination certificate requirements.
 For more information about yellow fever, see the Department of Health website.